desheng-liu/introduction/README.md

 Hi!
-I'm Desheng and a new SW Developer --- Just started out in the field and learning more as i go!
+I'm Desheng and a new SW Developer --- Just started out in the field and learning more as I go!
 Feel free to reach out and connect with me through LinkedIn.
 I'm from UT Austin and am majoring in Electrical and Computer Engineering with a concnetration in Software Engineering and Design.
 Here's how to get in contact with me:
 email: deshengliu@yahoo.com